Wake Forest Mardi Gras

 The Mardi Gras Street Festival will feature music, entertainment, face painting and a walking parade for children and adults.
-In addition, over 20 downtown merchants and several event sponsors will offer exceptional discounts and activities throughout the day.
+In addition, downtown merchants and several event sponsors will offer exceptional discounts and activities throughout the day.
 There will also be a variety of food trucks in the Fidelity Bank parking lot, 231 S. White St., plus fun and exciting contests for the young and young at heart!

 One of the day's highlights promises to be the Mardi Gras Walking Parade.
 The lineup will begin at 12:45 p.m. in town hall's Centennial Plaza, 301 S. Brooks St., and the parade gets underway at 1 p.m.
 The parade route will extend from town hall, up East Owen Avenue, and north along South White Street before ending at the Depot Parking Lot, 110 S. White St.